ktarbet/learning/TDD.md

 "We write comments when the code does not explain itself.
 Tests can sometimes be better than comments.
 We will still write comments."

 composed test result..

+F.I.R.S.T
+Fast                 - (may only run tests for component as you are working on it to make test cycle faster) Isolated&Independent -  tests don't depend on eachother. careful with static variables Repeatable           -  should be able to run on laptop, production, test (minimize enviromental dependencies) Self Verifying       -  binary (Pass, or Fail)
+Timely               -  Treat as more important than production code:  write tests before code, refactored first,